This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 Something a bit nuts has been happening here at HelloBrio.com.
 Despite the fact I took an unofficial/official break from blogging over the summer, my email list grew by the tens or the teens, every day.
-I didn't realize what that meant until I was writing this post for Elle & Design Company about the crazy “virality” of my How to digitize your hand lettering post and YouTube video.
+I didn't realize what that meant until I was writing a guest post about the crazy “virality” of my How to digitize your hand lettering post and YouTube video.

 What?
 I now need to pay for Mailchimp?